Zero0Q/TraktVision/README.md

 # TraktVision

 TraktVision is a Stremio addon that integrates with Trakt to visually display your watching progress on content posters.
-It allows users to authenticate with their Trakt account and set a custom refresh rate for updating progress information, all while keeping sensitive data client-side.
+It allows users to authenticate with their Trakt account and set a custom refresh rate for updating progress information, while keeping sensitive data secure.

 ## Features

-- Secure authentication with Trakt (entirely client-side)
+- Secure authentication with Trakt (client-side)
 - Customizable refresh rate for progress updates
 - Displays progress bar on content posters in Stremio
+- Server-side processing of poster modifications
-- No server-side storage of user data or Trakt credentials
+- No persistent storage of user data or Trakt credentials on the server

 ## Installation